 Although there are no federal housing assistance programs available to Supplemental Security Income recipients, state programs are available to help people with low incomes.
-As of the date of publication, the monthly maximum federal SSI benefit amount for an individual is $710.
+As of the date of publication, the monthly maximum federal SSI benefit amount for an individual is $771 and $1157 for couples.
 Since SSI benefits are very low, recipients generally meet the state income requirement to receive housing assistance.
 Funding is limited and programs vary among states.

 Housing Choice Vouchers

 Through the Section 8 Housing Choice Voucher Program, qualifying individuals and families can receive monthly rental assistance towards private housing.
 If approved, participants are able to choose their own housing, which includes single-family homes, townhouses and apartments.

 The rental units must meet minimum standards of health and safety as set by the public housing authority.
 The tenant is responsible for paying 30 percent of the family's adjusted monthly income in rent; the voucher covers the remaining balance.